unicef/heat/README.md

-# Heatwave Indicators and child population exposure between 1960 and 2024
+# Heatwave indicators and child population exposure between 1960 and 2024

 ## Purpose